wil-gerard/wil-gerard/README.md

 ### Hey, I'm Wil 👋

 A software engineer motivated to help create technology with a positive social impact.
-My current projects explore practical applications of machine learning using React, Node, and Tensorflow.
+My current projects explore machine learning using React, Node, and Tensorflow.

 Feel free to reach out!
 Either through [LinkedIn](https://www.linkedin.com/in/wilgerard/) or my email at <williamrgerard@gmail.com>